| ALEX DODD In the 1970s and 1980s South African photography

 the domestic environments of the women he photographs

 as tone poems saturated with colour and graphic interest.
+Despite the curators earnest attempts at fair

 representation, many significant photographers still